 - Head of School

 Computer-aided design and subsequent synthesis of drug-like moleculesdirected against important therapeutic targets including antibacterial, antimalarial, antithrombotic, anti-Alzheimer's agents and anti-cancer agents.
 Use of synthetic 'probe' molecules in the study of biological structure and function.

 - Editorial Board, European Journal of Medicnal Chemistry

-As well as being Head of the Organic Chemistry teaching Section, I teach organic and medicinal chemistry at all levels.
+As well as being Head of School, I teach organic and medicinal chemistry at all levels.

 Research groups and institutes

 - Chemical Biology and Medicinal Chemistry